riverstone-church/documentation-site/source/_guides/turning-media-equipment-on-and-off.md

 ---
-extends: "_layouts.main"
+extends: _layouts.guide
-title: "Turning the media equipment on and off"
+title: Turning the media equipment on and off
 ---

-# Turning the media equipment on and off

 ## ProPresenter and TVs